Scholarship Information for KHSRA

 The recipient will be senior members of the Farm Credit Academic Team.

-~ Half and Half Scholarships ~
+~ KHSRA Scholarships ~

 The Scholarship Committee earns money for scholarships by selling half and half tickets at each rodeo.
 Half the funds go into a drawing given to some lucky ticket purchaser while the other half is added into the scholarship fund.
 Other fundraising activities include clothing sales, silent auctions, bake sales and raffles.
 Thanks to everyone who helps make our scholarship program a success.

-The recipients willbe selected by the judges.
+The recipients will be selected by the judges.